 in free market solutions that reduce health care costs by offering more information

 for additional and better choices for consumers."
+In other words, the Washington

-that Adam Smith will keep costs under control
+State Republican Party believes that Adam Smith will keep costs under control

 for them, while letting the pharmaceutical companies, private and for-profit